meabed/nutch-cassandra-docker/README.md

 Due to the lack of integration information between Nutch 2.x / Cassandra / ElasticSearch, I have created this docker containers with configuration and integration between them.

 This is project is fully operational but its still experimental, any feedback, suggestions or contribution will be highly appreciated!

+Current Nutch version is 2.2.1 ( 2.3 missing elastic search indexerJob, so there is not support for it yes, however if you will solr it will work just fine), The Repository will have tags for each version of Nutch in-case of changes or configuration!

 ###Usage notes: